Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: Introduction

 This function appears in optimal transport as a distance measure on the space of mean-zero Gaussian densities, where it is called the Wasserstein distance.
 In quantum information theory, this is a distance measure between quantum states or density matrices, called the Bures distance. \\

 The development of this subject started when Rao realised that the Fisher information defines a Riemannian metric on the space of probability measures \cite{rao}.
-He obtained this metric by mapping the positive orthant of the unit sphere, equiped with the Euclidian metric, to the probability simplex using the square map.
-Later, the study of the geometrical properties of the probability simplex was extended to the quantum realm with notable contributions of Nagaoka and Petz.
+He obtained this metric by finding an isometry between the positive orthant of the unit sphere, equipped with the Euclidean metric, and the probability simplex.
+Later, the study of the geometrical properties of the probability simplex was extended to the quantum realm with notable contributions of Nagaoka, Petz and Hasegawa.
 An overview of this field can be found in \cite{hayashi} and \cite{bengtsson}.
 The distance measure defined in \eqref{BWdistance1} was introduced by Helstrom \cite{helstrom} and Bures \cite{bures} as a measure of similarity between quantum states.
-In \cite{uhlmann}, Uhlmann derives the geometrical properties of this distance measure using a generalisation of the argument of Rao.
-This derivation is described in more detail in section \ref{BWQ}.\\
+In \cite{uhlmann}, Uhlmann derives the geometrical properties of this distance measure.\\